 Also, take care to dry the carpet well after it has been cleaned so that it is perfectly ready for cutting.

 Some carpets will need a light brushing (shaggy carpets for example), in this case, do not hesitate to do it before you start the cutting process.

-We would recommend a pair of good quality sharp scissors of suitable size, but, if you feel more comfortable with a cutter, go ahead and use that.
+We would recommend a pair of good quality sharp scissors of a suitable size, but, if you feel more comfortable with a cutter, go ahead and use that.

 Once you have found the right way to cut the carpet, also bring a large ruler and a felt-tip marker to mark cutting lines behind the carpet.

-Note that when certain carpets are particularly thick, it can be interesting to use both the methods in combination, namely the scissors to cut the thin part and then use a cutter to cut the thicker portion.
+Note that when certain carpets are particularly thick, it can be interesting to use both methods in combination, namely the scissors to cut the thin part and then use a cutter to cut the thicker portion.